neapsix/wezterm/readme.md

 }
 ```

-To style the tab bar too, paste the contents of one of the `lua` files into your `wezterm` configuration file above the `return` block.
+To style the tab bar too, paste the contents of one of the `ui/` files into your `wezterm` configuration file above the `return` block.
 Then, specify the color definitions in your configuration:

 ```lua
 return {